jetbrains-academy/javascript-course/Loops/Break_and_continue/task.md

-Before we said that the loop condition is responsible for how many times the loop will be executed and when it will terminate.
+Previously, we mentioned that the loop condition determines how many times the loop will execute and when it will terminate.
-Actually, there are two keywords that can change the behavior of the loop a bit: `continue` and `break`.
+However, there are two keywords that can slightly alter the behavior of the loop: `continue` and `break`.

 When a `continue` statement is executed, the current iteration of the loop is immediately interrupted and the loop moves on to the next iteration.